kartikey-kawadkar24/Face-Mask-Detection/README.md

 difference between having a mask and not having a mask.
 This you can find in model.py file.

-2) Next we will try to load the same model and use it to predict the classification on the real time faces visible infront of the camera and draw the bounding boxes with a label and score to identify if our model is working fine.
+2) Next we will try to load the same model and use it to predict the classification on the real time faces visible infront of the camera which are detected using a cascade classifier and draw the bounding boxes with a label and score to identify if our model is working fine.
 This can be found in Detect-faces.py file.